Myers homers twice, Paddack fans 11, Padres beat Reds 8-2

 Myers’ 59th homer at the downtown ballpark was a leadoff shot off reliever Ashton Goudeau into the Padres’ bullpen in the fourth for a 4-1 lead.

 It was his ninth career multihomer game and first since Game 2 of the 2020 wild-card series against the St. Louis Cardinals.
-He has seven homers this season.
+He has eight homers this season.

+He hadn’t homered since May 30 at Houston.
+He hadn’t homered at home since April 7 against San Francisco.

 Goudeau loaded the bases with one out in the fourth and Fernando Tatis Jr. hit an RBI single to left.